 - has the highest burnout rate (because of the high amount of work required by parents and boredom as the curriculum isn’t as enjoyable as other methods) and

-- is the most expensive (thanks to the high cost of boxed homeschool curricula).
+- is expensive (thanks to the high cost of boxed homeschool curricula).

 Different Methods of Homeschooling